Claude Code Plugins

 Solutions:

-1. Update model cache: claudish --list-models --force-update
+1. Update model cache: claudish --models --force-update

 2. Check OpenRouter website for model availability